CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 ## Configure EVPN-MH

-There are three required settings for an EVPN multihoming configuration:
+There are two required settings for an EVPN multihoming configuration:

 - The Ethernet segment ID (`es-id`)
 - The Ethernet segment system MAC address (`es-sys-mac`)
-- A unique SVI IP address is required for each VTEP across the racks.
-These IP addresses must be reachable from remote VTEPs.
-You enable these IP addresses using the `advertise-svi-ip` option.
-See the leaf configurations in the {{<link title="#Example Configuration" text="example configuration">}} below.

 These settings are applied to interfaces, typically bonds.